SuperThunder/SuperThunder.github.io/_posts/2017-10-07-TheManual.md

 ### ebooklib initial
 - The tutorial was easy to setup but expanding beyond it posed difficulties.
 Adding a second chapter in the same manner as the first resulted in that chapter being opened in a web browser (from within the ebook).
 Using ebooklib will require some understanding of both the epub I want to generate and the workings of ebooklib.
 - Using my test files (html and xhtml pages for Apache and Animate man pages), ebooklib's output had the odd inclusion of a lot of "\n" characters.
+- Replacing newlines and ', ' with nothing resulted in a much cleaner document with a tolerable amount of formatting oddities

 ### pypub initial
 - The tutorial is 5 lines of code!
 The abstractions in pypub make starting much easier.
 - Its output did not have the inclusion of all the "\n" characters.
 Pypub does say that its HTML/XHTML import functions try to sanitize the input, so I assume the newline characters are being sanitized out.
 - The main formatting problem is that the options sections (-D, -e, -A, etc with descriptions) was completely mangled into one paragraph.
-In ebooklib's version of the Apache docs the options displayed fine (except for all the '\n's that are in the whole document)
+In ebooklib's version of the Apache docs the options displayed fine (except for all the '\n's and a few other weird instances of punctuation)

+## 5: Generation script

+## 6: The Manual